Koha-Community/kohadocs/en/source/02_administration.rst

 Z39.50/SRU servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Z39.50 is a client–server protocol for searching and retrieving
+Z39.50 is a clientâserver protocol for searching and retrieving
 information from remote computer databases, in short it's a tool used
 for copy cataloging.